 Not all endosomal membrane proteins are destined for packaging into MVBs.
 There are various recycling or retrieval mechanisms that can return proteins to earlier trafficking intermediates of the endomembrane system (Figure 2).
 A well characterised retrograde route in yeast delivers membrane proteins back to the trans-Golgi network (TGN).
 The highly conserved retromer complex was first defined as an active carrier of receptors for vacuolar hydrolases that return to the TGN for further rounds of transport[41,42].
 The Vps26/Vps29/Vps35 retromer subcomplex can specifically recognise cargo and is recruited to endosomal membranes by the Vps5/Vps17 sorting nexin subcomplex, which induces tubule formation to recycle cargo back to the TGN[43].
 In addition to Vps5 and Vps17, yeast express five other sorting nexins (SNX) with a Bin-Amphiphysin-Rvs domain (SNX-BAR proteins)[44], which are recruited to endosomal membranes to generate tubules that recycle specific cargo[45].
 For example, the R-SNARE protein Snc1 does not rely on retromer for its recycling but instead requires a complex of Snx4/Snx42, whereas the autophagy related protein Atg27 requires a complex of Snx4/Snx41[46,47].
 Membrane trafficking from the limiting membrane of the yeast vacuole have also been documented[48].
 These include ESCRT mediated degradation pathways directly into the lumen [49] or via the MVB pathway[50], and a recycling route back to the TGN[51].

 The trafficking of internalised cell surface proteins from endosomes to the TGN allows for their incorporation into secretory vesicles and subsequent return to the plasma membrane, which can occur through distinct trafficking mechanisms.
 For example, the chitin synthase Chs3 is retained at early endosomes and Golgi compartments without transiting the prevacuolar compartment[52,53].
 Chs3 can be transported to the TGN from early endosomes via AP-1[53] or from late endosomes by the retromer[54].
 Chs3 is then directed to the plasma membrane through physical association with the exomer complex[55–57].
 The exomer has also been shown to mediate surface trafficking of Fus1 through a distinct sorting signal[58].
 As mentioned, the R-SNARE Snc1 required for fusion of exocytic vesicles[59] recycles via a Snx4/Snx42 step.
-Additional machinery is also required for Snc1 recycling, including GTPases Ypt31/32, the GTPase-activating protein Gcs1, the flippase Drs2 with Cdc50, and Rcy1, reviewed in[60].
+Additional machinery is also required for Snc1 recycling, including GTPases Ypt31/32, the GTPase-activating protein Gcs1, the flippase Drs2 with Cdc50, and Rcy1 (reviewed in[60]).
 More recently ubiquitination of Snc1, catalysed by Pib1 and Tul1 E3-ligase enzymes, has been shown to mediate its recycling[61,62].
 K63- polyubiquination of Snc1 promotes its association with endosomally localised COPI subunits via its WD40 repeats domains[61], which interact with ubiquitin[63].
 Ubiquitin conjugation is a prevalent lysosomal sorting signal, and under certain conditions targets Snc1 to the vacuole[64].
 However, ubiquitination clearly has a more nuanced role in endosomal trafficking, as it is also required for Snc1 recycling.

 Cargo deubiquitination removes the signal for degradation and appears to trigger recycling by default[60].
 Fusion of the catalytic domain of a deubiquitinating enzyme (DUb) to various surface proteins blocks their degradation and increases steady state surface localisation[65].
 Furthermore, premature removal of ubiquitin from MVB cargo can be achieved by fusing a DUb to ESCRT-0, which blocks trafficking to MVBs and induces surface recycling[66].
 Similarly, cargo trapped at MVB/late endosomes of vps4∆ cells can be recycled back to the surface following chemical dimerization with a DUb[64].
 These mechanisms are in striking contrast to Snc1 recycling, which is blocked by DUb-fusion[61].